Hadith 11 & 12 — Leaving Doubt and Drama: The Path to Inner Peace

 The Reality of Doubt in Our Lives

-Or consider this: You're in a conversation and someone starts telling you about another brother's personal business.
-Part of you wants to know—human curiosity is real.
-But there's that voice inside saying, "This isn't right."
+You're offered a business opportunity—numbers look good, person seems trustworthy, but something feels off.
+That tightness in your chest is your fitrah warning you.
+Someone starts telling you another brother's personal business.
+Part of you wants to know, but there's that voice saying, "This isn't right."
 That's the moment this hadith speaks to.

-The Prophet ﷺ taught us to trust this inner compass, as recorded in Imam Ahmad's Musnad:
+The Prophet ﷺ taught us to trust this inner compass:

 [Hadith,Ahmad in his Musnad (17923),"Wabisah ibn Ma'bad said: I came to the Messenger of Allah ﷺ and he said: 'You have come to ask about righteousness?'
 I said: 'Yes.'
 He said: 'Consult your heart.
 Righteousness is that about which the soul feels tranquil and the heart feels tranquil, and sin is what creates restlessness in the soul and moves to and fro in the breast, even though people give you their legal opinion.'"]